 To make the sauce

 - Sautee the onions and the garlic in a saucepan with a little oil until golden brown.
 Add in all the ingredients and bring to a boil.
 Reduce heat and simmer uncovered until the sauce thickens, stirring occasionally.

 - Preheat the oven.
-Brush the ribs generously with the sauce and add ½ inch water to create steam.
-Cover with foil paper and bake in low heat for about 2 brushing the ribs occasionally with the bbq sauce.
+Brush the ribs generously with the sauce.
+Cover the ribs completely with foil paper from the top.
+Bake at 150C for 3 hours, brushing the ribs occasionally with the bbq sauce.

 I served these with my signature, low-butter but awesomely delicious mashed potatoes and buttered veggies.
 Of course this can be served with potato wedges, a salad, bread, rice or simply by itself.